prestodb/tempto/README.md

     jdbc_url: jdbc:presto://localhost:8080/hive/default
     jdbc_user: hdfs
     jdbc_password: na

+  psql:           # posgresql
+    jdbc_driver_class: org.postgresql.Driver
+    jdbc_url: jdbc:postgresql://localhost:5432/postgres
+    jdbc_user: blah
+    jdbc_password: blah
+    jdbc_pooling: true
+    table_manager_type: jdbc

 ```

 If we want framework to provision tables we need to specify table_manager_type for database connection.
+Currently we support two table manager types:
-Currently only supported table_manager_type is HIVE and is applicable to HDFS backed hive database connection.
+ * hive: manages tables in HIVE.
+Is applicable to HDFS backed hive database connection.
+ * jdbc: manages tables in standard SQL JDBC based database.
+Tables are populated using "INSERT INTO " statements.

+Current limitation is that only one table manager for each type can be defined.

 * **tests**